EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Oct 2025)

 By eliminating deforestation from supply chains, the law also seeks to protect forest ecosystems that are habitats for thousands of species and lifelines for 1.6 billion people worldwide.
 In short, the EUDR is a key instrument for the EU to “lead the way” on global forest protection, complementing its climate action (reducing CO₂) and its biodiversity strategy.

-Key dates to know:
+Key applicable dates to know:

 June 29, 2023: The EUDR entered into force.
 From this point, it became official EU law, although compliance obligations were not yet active.
 Companies were expected to begin preparations early.

-2025 and beyond: Member States will begin scaling up inspections and enforcement.
+2026 and beyond: Member States will begin scaling up inspections and enforcement.
 The legacy EU Timber Regulation (EUTR) will remain applicable only for timber harvested before June 2023 and will be fully phased out by the end of 2027.

 What commodities and actors are covered?